 - Rapid breathing

-If anybody is suffering from these conditions, it is crucial to contact the nearby healthcare providers immediately.
+If anybody is experiencing any of these symptoms, it is crucial to contact the nearby healthcare providers or emergency providers (like 9-1-1 in the U.S.) immediately.
 If not given immediate attention, alcoholic ketoacidosis can become a life-threatening condition.

 Diagnosing Alcoholic Ketoacidosis